We are OPEN!

 - There will not be any shared tables available on the pool deck.

 - The YWCA will limit lane use to one swimmer per lane when swim lanes are provided.
 When a swim coach is present coaching or overseeing a swim practice, swimmers per lane will be increased from two per lane to four.
 Additionally, members of the same household will be allowed to share a lane.
 Social distancing must still be practiced to the extent possible within the swim lane.

 - The YWCA will mark off a six-foot perimeter around lifeguard chairs.

-- We will advise all YWCA lifeguards and staff to stay 6 feet away from members to the extent possible, unless they are providing rescue and/or first aid care.
+- The YWCA will advise all lifeguards and staff to stay 6 feet away from members to the extent possible, unless they are providing rescue and/or first aid care or checking temperatures.

 - The new YWCA pool schedule will reflect staggered swimming times and program options to limit the number of individuals and family units in the pool area at the same time.
 Additionally, lap swim will be limited to 45 minutes per member to accommodate as many members as we can in a given day.
 All 45 minute swim times will start on the bottom of the hour (i.e. 5:30 a.m., 6:30 a.m., 7:30 a.m. etc.) Monday through Friday and will start at the top of the hour (i.e. 7:00 a.m., 8:00 a.m., 9:00 a.m. etc.) on Saturdays and Sundays.
 During Family Swim time we will only allow eight family units in the shallow and deep ends for the 1 hour and 45 minute swim time.
 The 15 minutes between start times will allow staff to disinfect and give time for groups to move in and out of the facility.

 - To limit contact and exposure, we have removed the following from the facility: water cooler, trash can tops, recycling boxes, lost and found, community towels, pool toys, goggle bag, and play noodles.
 Kickboards, buoys, water belts, and fitness noodles will be available in a limited capacity.